James Ward Byrkit: Career

-Byrkit was hired by Verbinski as the conceptual consultant for the first three Pirates of the Caribbean films.
-He did three weeks of consultancy work on Pirates of the Caribbean: The Curse of the Black Pearl (2003).
-In addition to the more than 3,000 storyboards that Byrkit created for Dead Man's Chest (2006) and At World's End (2007), he also bounced back and forth between departments, such as production design, props and the pre-visualization team, helping with simplified animatics of the overwhelmingly complex action sequences that were a blueprint for Verbinski on set, and later, for Industrial Light & Magic's visual effects.
-Byrkit also directed Tales of the Code: Wedlocked (2011), a short film and an immediate prequel to The Curse of the Black Pearl.
+In addition to the more than 3,000 storyboards that Byrkit created for the films, he also bounced back and forth between departments, such as production design, props and the pre-visualization team, helping with simplified animatics of the overwhelmingly complex action sequences, and later, for Industrial Light & Magic's visual effects.
+Byrkit also directed Tales of the Code: Wedlocked (2011), a short film and an immediate prequel to The Curse of the Black Pearl.In the Disney+ series Prop Culture, Byrkit was featured to discuss his work on Pirates of the Caribbean: The Curse of the Black Pearl.